-Both classes of lasers above are used in industrial laser marking systems and are able to produce different types of results depending on the material being marked.
+Both classes of lasers above are used in industrial laser marking applications and are able to produce different types of results depending on the material being marked.
 Some jobs may require a mark that requires no physical damage to be done to the substrate while others require deep engraving.

 Here are 5 applications laser marking systems have in the manufacturing industry:

-5 Applications for Laser Marking Systems:
+5 Applications for Laser Marking Systems

 Different projects and materials call for different applications.
 With ever-improving technology, laser marking systems can perform: